-This work was supported by the Hong Kong RGC ECS 26200014 and China 973 Program under Grant No. 2014CB340303.
-Chang Lan and Hongze Zhao were interns with Microsoft Research Asia when they worked on this project.
-We would like to thank our shepherd George Porter and the anonymous NSDI reviewers for their feedback and suggestions.
+C. Lan and H. Zhao were interns with Microsoft Research Asia when they worked on this project.
+The authors would like to thank their shepherd G. Porter and the anonymous NSDI and IEEE/ACM TRANSACTIONS ON NETWORKING reviewers for their feedback and suggestions.